kkrish39/react-socketio-search/README.md

 4) LAUNCH, JOIN, REACH OUT are only dummy buttons

 5) Trade-off between normalizing the data and adding a separate code segment to build UI for each source.
 I chose the approach not normalize and using separate code components.

-# Future works
-    - I didn't work on UI test cases.
-I would use Jest/Chai.